Technology has the potential to help address the global learning crisis. But that potential is not yet being realised. Some reasons for this include:

 The EdTech Hub will synthesize existing evidence, conduct new research, support innovations to scale, and provide advisory support to governments and other country partners.

 The EdTech Hub was founded in 2019 and is collaboratively run by a partnership of organisations.
 The EdTech Hub is a collaboration between the Overseas Development Institute, Faculty of Education at the University of Cambridge, Results for Development, Open Development and Education, Brink, Jigsaw Consult, BRAC, Afrilabs and eLearning Africa.

-The EdTech Hub is funded by the UK Department for International Development, the World Bank and the Bill & Melinda Gates Foundation.
+The EdTech Hub is funded by the UK Foreign, Commonwealth and Development Office (FCDO), the World Bank and the Bill & Melinda Gates Foundation.